jcylele/unity-ts/docs/Some Summary.md

 Dynamic import is the best solution.

-But in puerTs framework, load of js files is hooked by the framework and I got crash when dynamically loading files.
+But in PuerTs framework, load of js files is hooked by the framework and I got crash when dynamically loading files.
 I couldn't figure out what happened, and had to suspend it for a while.

 ## Some Tips